sqonk/phext-detach/README.md

 public function put($value) : BufferedChannel // alias
 ```

 Queue a new value onto the channel, causing all waiting readers to wake up.

+If a capacity limit is set, adding the new value was successful and the capacity was hit then the channel will be closed.